armincosta/CryptoTraderAIHelperTool/README.md

 To run the software just open the command shell or terminal and execute the python script contained in the 'src' folder with the desired parameters.

+If you want to simulate the Trades in Test mode you need to edit the corresponging (see section: Internal program parameters"

+## Examples:

-Run a Trade with MODE(BUYFAST) Example:
+**Run a Trade with MODE(BUYFAST):**

 Run a BUY trade with mode BUYFAST, on token %MyToken% with an amount of 730 BUSD .
 No initial STOP LIMIT setting (-1).
 The polling timing interval is set to 0 seconds (optimal for fast actions).
 Trigger a SELL automatically when the amount gained reaches 30 BUSD.